TheCodeDaniel/flux/readme.md

 A: Verify service account has Play Console access and API is enabled

 **Q: Artifact not found?**
-A: Run `flux build --release-type aab` first
+A: Run `fluxm build --release-type aab` first

 ### iOS